 In December 2012, we entered into a collaboration agreement with AstraZeneca to discover and develop antisense therapeutics against five cancer targets.
 As part of the collaboration, we received a \$25 million upfront payment in December 2012 and a \$6 million payment in June 2013 when AstraZeneca elected to continue the research collaboration.
 We are also eligible to receive milestone payments, license fees for the research program targets and royalties on any product sales of drugs resulting from this collaboration.
-In exchange, we granted AstraZeneca an exclusive license to develop and commercialize ISIS-STAT3{Rx} and ISIS-AR{Rx}.
+In exchange, we granted AstraZeneca an exclusive license to develop and commercialize ISIS-STAT3 ${Rx}$ and ISIS-AR ${Rx}$ .
 We also granted AstraZeneca options to license up to three cancer drugs under the separate research program.
-We are responsible for completing IND-enabling studies for ISIS-AR{Rx}, which we recently completed.
-We are also responsible for completing an ongoing clinical study of ISIS-STAT3{Rx}.
-AstraZeneca is responsible for all other global development, regulatory and commercialization activities for ISIS-STAT3{Rx} and ISIS-AR{Rx}.
+We were responsible for completing IND-enabling studies for ISIS-AR ${Rx}$ , which we completed earlier this year.
+We are also responsible for completing an ongoing clinical study of ISIS-STAT3 ${Rx}$ .
+AstraZeneca is responsible for all other global development, regulatory and commercialization activities for ISIS-STAT3 ${Rx}$ and ISIS-AR ${Rx}$ .
 In addition, if AstraZeneca exercises its option for any drugs resulting from the research program, AstraZeneca will assume global development, regulatory and commercialization responsibilities for such drug.
 Since this agreement has multiple elements, we evaluated the deliverables in this arrangement when we entered into the agreement and determined that certain deliverables, either individually or in combination, have stand-alone value.
 Below is a list of the four separate units of accounting under our agreement:

-- The exclusive license we granted to AstraZeneca to develop and commercialize ISIS-STAT3{Rx} for the treatment of cancer; - · The development services we are performing for ISIS-STAT3{Rx}; - The exclusive license we granted to AstraZeneca to develop and commercialize ISIS-AR{Rx} and the research services we are performing for ISIS-AR{Rx}; and - · The option to license up to three drugs under a research program and the research services we will perform for this program.
+- The exclusive license we granted to AstraZeneca to develop and commercialize ISIS-STAT3Rx for the treatment of cancer; - $\bullet$ $\;$ The development services we are performing for ISIS-STAT3 ${Rx};$ - The exclusive license we granted to AstraZeneca to develop and commercialize ISIS-ARRx and the research services we performed for ISIS-ARRx; and - The option to license up to three drugs under a research program and the research services we will perform for this program.